vishvAsa/AgamaH_shaivaH/sampradAyaH/28-Agama-sampradAyaH/articles/GA/itihAsa-purANa-in-buddhitattva.md

 This may also explain why we can have contradictory accounts of key Itihāsa events & yet hold them all to be simultaneously true & divine accounts.
 It is because events in the Buddhi, unlike earth, is not limited to a single “stage of action” at any one point in time.
 What I mean is that on earth, at a particular place, at a specific point of time (the stage), only one version of an event could have physically happened.
 But this is not the case with the Buddhitattva, which possesses the capacity for infinite such “stages”.

+### Genesis

+Yugas are functions of Buddhitattva.

+Devas are in adhikārāvasthā in pRthivītattva (brahmāņDa), in bhogāvastha in Guņatattva, in layāvastha in prakRti.
+Guņatattva has shraikaNTha, auma, kaumAra, vaiSNava bhuvanas.
+This particular shrIkaNTha lords over guNatattva but is taught to lord over puruSa & prakRti tattvas which are above guNatattva (which is just his workstation).
+In a story from shivapurANa, shiva’s retas is said to spill on earth and is gone missing when the Devas find out that skanda is growing up somewhere in secret.
+Skanda identifies himself as one born of prakRti and the lord of prakRti—which appear to be the guNatattva shrIkaNTha and his corresponding umA.
+This gave me the idea that the earth referred to here (where shiva’s retas is spilt) is in a subtle copy in the guNatattva (which is directly above the buddhitattva where deva, rAkSasa, pishAca janas are all residing as well).

+Surely, for devas to go from their abode to a higher abode of shrIkaNTha, a buddhi to guNa tattva voyage seems more appropriate than Devas descending from svarga in the middling echelons of brahmANDa to kailAsa in a very very low level of the brahmANDa (actual earth).

+The buddhitattva argument is me trying to make a feast out of scraps thrown by shiva in scripture.
+But theology requires pushing the envelope.

 ## kalpa-bheda
 Additionally, the often “hackneyed” explanation of kalpabheda for such contradictory accounts could be made more interesting by being made to cohere with the idea of yugas (& Kalpas?) being functions of Buddhitattva.